PrincetonUniversity/job_defense_shield/docs/setup.md

 If the command above failed then see [Troubleshooting the Installation](#troubleshooting-the-installation).

 Next, try running a simple informational alert.
-To do this, make a trivial configuration file called `config.yaml` in the same directory as `job_defense_shield.py`:
+To do this, make a trivial configuration file called `config.yaml` in the current working directory:

 ```
 $ cat config.yaml